danoconnor/CryptedFileDecrypter/README.md

-# CryptedFileDecrypter
+# Crypted File Decrypter
-A program that decrypts files that have been encrypted by the Nemucod ransomware virus.
+A WPF application that decrypts files that have been encrypted by the Nemucod ransomware virus.